gideonrid/gideonred.github.io/_posts/2015-02-01-dockerdoom.md

 <div markdown="0"><a href="#" class="btn btn-info">dockerdoomd</a></div>

-Startup a few docker containers e.g.,:
+Start up a few docker containers e.g.,:

 {% highlight css %}
 for i in {1..2} ; do docker run -d -t ubuntu:14.04; done